AVuPhan/CISC230/README.md

 - 👋 Hello my name is Andy Phan
-- 🌱 I’m currently enrolled in school studying CS at the University of St. Thomas
+- 🌱 I’m currently in college studying CS at the University of St. Thomas
-- 👀 I have my old projects posted on here.
+- 👀 So far I have my class projects posted on here.
 Please feel free to look at my work